 In 2019/2020 we joined forces with a German charity, another local NGO and local community leaders to organise distribution of school bags to girls from disadvantaged backgrounds in Adaklu-Waya and some surrounding villages, based on our conviction that the region’s girls and young women need to be empowered to participate fully in society.

-In 2020 we have been engaged in a range of activities for fighting the spread of COVID-19 and helping the rural population deal with negative side effects of safety protocols introduced, such as price hikes for convenient goods, difficulties in accessing social and health services, and stigmatisation of persons who are believed may carry the virus.
+In 2020 we were engaged in a range of activities for fighting the spread of COVID-19 and helping the rural population deal with negative side effects of safety protocols introduced, such as price hikes for convenient goods, difficulties in accessing social and health services, and stigmatisation of persons who are believed may carry the virus.

 Between February and December 2021, we ran an 11-month project funded by a German foundation, the Schmitz Stiftungen, and German NGO Health Information Technologies for Africa (HITA).
 The project sought to make our community engagement work much more effective and efficient through a “train-the-trainer” programme and by harnessing the potential of digital tools.
-In the course of the project, 250 fathers and 420 mothers from 10 communities across Adaklu have taken part in newly founded Fathers and Mothers Clubs, and more than 10o communtiy elders and other opinion leaders at local level have been involved in discussions for how gender equality can lead to improvements in social development.
+In the course of the project, 250 fathers and 420 mothers from 10 communities across Adaklu have taken part in newly founded Fathers and Mothers Clubs, and more than 100 community elders and other opinion leaders at local level have been involved in discussions for how gender equality can lead to improvements in social development.
 Moreover, 40 club leaders have received training to become drivers of positive change in their communities; they have also been equipped with smartphones as a means to interconnect with each others, share experiences and to co-develop digital content (e.g. video clips of community events or exercises) for use in future joint activities.
+A video briefly introducing the project is available here.

 Please get in touch if you want to know more about our work!